A Spanish Culinary Journey at Omni Scottsdale at Montelucia

 Prado is named after the famed museum in Madrid, and stepping through the wooden double doors, you feel as though you’ve entered a luxurious European villa.
 It’s a beautiful space with soaring arched ceilings and exposed beams.
 There’s a marble-topped bar with high tables that opens onto the pretty courtyard, a cozy lounge delineated by plush banquettes and low tables, and an elegant dining room featuring a wood-burning brick oven.
 A highlight is the mosaic-tiled outdoor terrace that overlooks the row of fountains, especially romantic at dusk with the backdrop silhouette of Camelback Mountain.

 I wrote that eight years ago in a dining article for AZ Wine Lifestyle magazine, but those same impressions still hold true.
 Last month I was invited on a media journey to explore the latest updates at Prado and fell in love again.
-We were weclomed in the Mbar Lounge with red and white sangria and a plate of Spanish bites as Food and Beverage Director Uro Vazquez spoke about a recent trip to Rioja.
-"We took some of the things we saw there and recreated it in our own way here," he explained, including our plate of pintxos covering our sangria (the word tapa means "cover" or "lid").
+We were welcomed in the Mbar Lounge with red and white sangria and a plate of Spanish bites as Food and Beverage Director Uro Vazquez spoke about a recent trip to Rioja.
+"We took some of the things we saw there and recreated it in our own way here," he explained, including our plate of pintxos, or tapas, covering our sangria (the word tapa means "cover" or "lid").

 We were then introduced to Executive Chef Marcos Seville, who described what we would be enjoying that evening, including the new tapas bar and dinner menu.
 "These two chefs are integral to the creation of this menu," he said as he introduced Chef de Cuisine Smail Yaakoubi and Sous Chef Belal Rajab.